sdsc-hpc-training/tscc-workshops/tscc-101-Oct19/2-tscc-getting-started/2-tscc-modules.md

 # TSCC Bootcamp: Using Modules
-Note: Taken from  SDSC 2018 Webinar Series Topic: Introduction to Running Jobs on TSCC

 ## <a name="modules"></a>Modules: Customizing Your User Environment
 The Environment Modules package provides for dynamic modification of your shell environment.
 Module commands set, change, or delete environment variables, typically in support of a particular application.
 They also let the user choose between different versions of the same software or different combinations of related codes.
 See: